openvinotoolkit/openvino/tools/pot/docs/FrequentlyAskedQuestions.md

 What do the messages "Output name: result_operation_name not found" or "Output node with result_operation_name is not found in graph" mean?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Errors are caused by missing output nodes names in a graph when using the POT tool for model quantization.
-It might appear for some models only for IRs converted from ONNX models using new frontend (which is the default conversion path starting from 2022.1 release).
-To avoid such errors, use legacy MO frontend to convert a model to IR by passing the ``--use_legacy_frontend`` option.
+It might appear for some models only for IRs converted from ONNX models using the new frontend (which is the default conversion path starting from 2022.1 release).
+To avoid such errors, use the legacy MO frontend to convert a model to IR by passing the ``--use_legacy_frontend`` option.
 Then, use the produced IR for quantization.

 @endsphinxdirective